Koopman-informed recurrent neural networks: Model details and comparison

 Training the 1D Van der Pol from \Cref{sec:time_delay} was done similarly, the number of hidden nodes and activation function remained unchanged.
 The hyperparameters are listed in \Cref{tab:hyperparameters_sampled_RNN}.
 A time delay of six was chosen, however it was also possible to use only two time delays and get an excellent performance, but we opted against this choice because this was based on our knowledge that the true system is two dimensional.
 Thus, we opted for a higher number of time delays which then get reduced with the additional PCA transformation to mimic a real-world scenario where the true dimension of the problem is unknown.

 The chaotic systems from \Cref{sec:chaotic systems} required more hidden nodes in order to obtain good prediction, as compared to the Van der Pol but nonetheless the process of hyperparameter tuning was simple.
 The final choice of hyperparameters for the Lorenz and Rössler problems is given in \Cref{tab:hyperparameters_sampled_RNN}.
-We show a visual comparison of the predicted trajectories from the sampled RNNs, ESN and shPLRNNs for the Lorenz system in \Cref{fig:compare_Lorenz}.

-We also considered how the number of hidden units effects the model's performance.
-For the number of nodes considered powers of two, specifically $2^2$ until $2^9$ for both chaotic models.
-Each run was repeated five times to provide errorbars from min to max in addition to the average value, show in \Cref{fig:ablation_chaotic_systems}.
-We notice the typical trend of a decreasing error, with possible overfitting in the case of Rossler.

-With the forced Van der Pol example, presented in \Cref{sec:control inputs}, we use the sampled RNN as a surrogate model to a controller, essentially making this a model-based control example.
+With the forced Van der Pol example, presented in \Cref{sec:control inputs}, we use the KIRNN as a surrogate linear model with an LQR controller.
 In order to be able to accurately control the state, the surrogate needs to capture the dynamics of the system with sufficient accuracy.
 The hyperparameters are listed in \Cref{tab:hyperparameters_sampled_RNN}.
-We opted for an LQR controller as our optimal controller, as a simple choice for linear systems.
-Although the Van der Pol oscillator is not a linear system, the surrogate sampled RNN captures the dynamics via a linear map with the Koopman operator, allowing minimizing the cost.
-For our LQR, $R=1$, and $Q=\text{diag}(10)$.
+We opted for an LQR controller as it is efficient and a good choice for linear systems.
+For our LQR, the costs are set as $R=1$, and $Q=\text{diag}(10)$.
 The dataset we use contains randomly initialized trajectories evolved in time, as well as randomly chosen control inputs.
 We observed that a dataset with many shorter trajectories is more useful than a dataset with a few longer trajectories since for this problem diverse initial conditions are more informative of the vector field of the system, as opposed to long trajectories which become periodic.
-The necessary effort for tuning the sampled RNN hyperparameters and LQR controller parameters was low.
+The necessary effort for tuning the KIRNN hyperparameters and LQR controller parameters was low.

-Although not reported in the manuscript as part of the experiments, in \Cref{sec:append_lqr_nonlinear} we discuss the forced Van der Pol model using a nonlinearity for the inputs.